barrett-shea/Kanban2/README.md

 ### Technologies

-Stackblitz (online Visual Studio Code) & Firebase
+Stackblitz (Online Visual Studio Code) & Firebase

 ### About

 Project built for personal use and leearning experience.
 Known limitations: 1) Board layout cannot be saved.
-2) Tasks cannot be removed/edited.
+2) Tasks cannot be edited.
 Possible solutions: 1) Connect app to Firestore (Google CLoud NoSQL Database) and save to database on state update.
-2) Update state when user selects "X" on task.
+2) Update state when user clicks a d task and types in a new description.
 User authentication can be added by adding Firebase Authentication features (see RSVP project for details).